The application for the 2023 program is now OPEN. The deadline is Feb. 6, 2023 at 11:59 pm.

 - Full-time undergraduate enrollment at Temple during the fall of the academic year following the summer research experience--preference will be given to applicants also enrolling in the spring

-- Attendance at the required all-day Undergraduate Research Institute May 7, 2021
+- Attendance at the required, in-person, all-day Undergraduate Research Institute on May 12, 2023

-- Have identified a full-time Temple faculty member who has agreed to serve as their faculty mentor for the entire length of the program
+- Have identified and reached out to a full-time Temple faculty member who has agreed to serve as their faculty mentor for the entire length of the program *

 - Ability to devote full-time work on the research/creative project during the 10 week summer program (no additional job, internship or summer coursework is permitted)